bernik86/pyprojectboard/README.md

 ## Dependencies

 Apart from the python packages listed in `requirements.txt` (install via `pip install -r requirements.txt`), this program requires Qt6.
-The package to be installed is called `qt6-base` (at least on Debian and Manjaro).
+The package to be installed is called `qt6-base` (at least on Manjaro).
 You can install it in the following way:

-#### Debian

-`sudo apt install qt6-base`

 #### Manjaro